bishnubhatta/PyTravPlanner/README.md

-# QuoraScrappy
+# MyTravelPlanner
-A small scrappy implementation to scrap data from Stopbyte.com
+A program to plan your short/long trips